EvanLosh/CommEd/README.md

 9. Three stretch goals
     * User can like posts and can see how many likes each post has.
     * User can preview their post before submitting it
-    * User can make custom graphics (relevant to math problems) for their post
+    * User can make custom graphics (relevant to math problems) to include in their post

 11. A Kanban board